 - Students registered for and attending Summer Session courses in person AND are returning to Lake Forest College in the fall or completing work for graduation during the summer

-- Students participating in a College-sponsored internship for academic credit
+- Students participating in a College-sponsored research on campus

-- Students participating in a College-sponsored experiential learning program, with or without credit
+- Students participating in a College-sponsored internship or experiential learning program for credit

 - All other students, who can verify ongoing enrollment at the College, based on space availability

 Residence Life will verify participation in courses, internships, or other programs to ensure students are prioritized correctly.

 Summer housing will cost $480 per term for May and June.

 Summer housing will cost $360 for the July term.

 Summer housing will cost $240 for the August term.

 Summer Meal Plan Costs